JoseMarioDev/Sprint-Challenge--User-Interface/README.md

     Git allows multiple people to fork their own version of a project to make changes while creating a saved history of changes.
-In case of an error a developer can easily go back to a previous saved version.
+In case of an error a developer can easily go back to a previous saved version. g

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x ] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- [x] Add your project manager as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- [x] Your project manager will count the project as complete by merging the branch back into master.